ianrose/ianrose.me/src/articles/getting-posts-by-category-with-hexo.md

 author:
   name: Ian Rose
 ---
-**Hexo is great** open source project in many ways.
+**Hexo is a great** open source project in many ways.
 However due to language barriers the English documentation needs help from the project’s community.
 Myself included.
 Skip right to the [solution](#The_Solution).

 ## The Scenario